mega-dean/hallowdale/README.md

 #### Steel Sole

-This is like a "New Game +" mode where you start with all abilities, but can't stand on any surface (although you can land in water/acid safely).
+This is like a "New Game +" mode where you start with all abilities, but standing on any floor will cause a hazard respawn (although you can land in water/acid safely).
 Cutscenes are disabled and abilities/lore are removed, so the only objective is to collect all 100 purple pens.

 C-dashing makes this game mode much easier, so for an additional challenge you can try to traverse the map without them.
 All of the purple pens can be collected without using them, except for some in the Computer Wing area, so c-dashes that are started in that area aren't counted.

-### Keybinds
+### Configuration

 There is currently no menu for rebinding keys, but they can be overridden by placing a file at `config/keybinds.json` and restarting the game.
 See `config/keybinds.json.example` for an example.

+Only keyboard input is supported, but gamepad support will be added once I get a gamepad to test with.

+None of the other settings (like fps) are configurable yet.

 ### Development